 - This conversion increases the document size by approximately 37%.
 You must account for the base64 conversion increase so that the file you plan to upload is less than 50 MB.

-Technically, the “Title” and “ContentDocumentID” fields are required mappings in the connector.
-However, you do not need to map these two fields.
+Technically, the “ContentDocumentID” fields is a required mapping in the connector.
+However, you do not need to map this field.
 If you do map the “ContentDocumentID” it will likely result in an error.

-You can choose to map the Title field if you would like to rename the file that is being uploaded by the form respondent.
-However, if you map the title field, and no file is uploaded to the form, you may receive an error.
-In this case, you could use a skip-if formula to skip the ContentVersion step if the file upload field is empty.
+You can choose to map the Title field as a formula if you would like to rename the file that is being uploaded by the form respondent.
+However, if you customize the title field, and no file is uploaded to the form, you may receive an error.
+In this case, you should use a skip-if formula to skip the ContentVersion step if the file upload field is empty.